 - Wilmington Village Historic District – discover 19th century life here

 - Swim and sunbathe at Green Mountain Beach

-- Shop for vintage finds and more at Wilmington Antique and Flea Market
+- Look for vintage finds and more at Wilmington Antique and Flea Market

 - Tee-off at Haystack Golf Course